 There are deductions associated with business travel, but the IRS distinguishes between business and pleasure.
 If you take the family on a trip and meet with a client for dinner one night, the dinner with the client is deductible, but the primary purpose of the trip is pleasure.
 If you fly your spouse with you to a conference in Hawaii and stay an extra day, your spouse’s ticket and that extra day in Hawaii would not qualify as deductions.

 3. Commuting costs

 As far as the IRS is concerned, if you choose to work far from home, that’s your problem.
 It doesn’t let you deduct commuting costs to your primary place of employment, regardless of how far it is or what type of transportation you use.
-However, if you work at more than one workplace per day, you may be able to deduct the costs of traveling from one location to the other, or the costs of traveling to off-site meetings.
+However, if you are self-employed and work at more than one workplace per day, you may be able to deduct the costs of traveling from one location to the other, or the costs of traveling to meetings.

 4. Charities that don’t qualify